PPPW/text-to-image/README.md

 The heart of the app is the text encoding and the GAN model, which is under the `model` folder.
 The notebooks in this folder are:

 `model/data.ipynb`: the dataset used for training is the [Caltech-UCSD Birds 200](http://www.vision.caltech.edu/visipedia/CUB-200.html) [3].
 This notebook extracts, preprocesses and splits the hd5 dataset from [this repo](https://github.com/aelnouby/Text-to-Image-Synthesis).
-This makes it easier to use the[fastai](https://docs.fast.ai/) library.
+This makes it easier to use the [fastai](https://docs.fast.ai/) library.
 See the next section for the folder structure.

 `model/lm.ipynb`: train a language model and a classifier for text encoding.